Daniel-KM/Omeka-S-module-Next/README.md

 for example the page "About" or "Privacy".
 Of course, the page is a standard page and can be more complex with multiple blocks.
 May be fun.
 This is an equivalent for the [shortcode as a page] in Omeka classic too.

+#### Is home page

+This feature is now managed by modules [Block Plus] since version 3.4.15.11 and module [Menu] since version 3.4.8.

+Allow to check if the current page is the home page of the site, like in Omeka Classic.

 #### Thumbnail url